 Informz uses “content-type alternative” to create HTML mailings.
 This approach determines if a recipient subscriber can view the HTML version of the mailing.
 If not, a text version is also provided allowing the mail client to switch to display a plain-text version of the mailing.

 NOTE: Subscribers can select an option in their profile to receive the text version of mailings.

 Keep in mind that the tracking of a text mailing is extremely limited.
 Only HTML versions of mailings will provide the full suite of metrics most marketers wish to see.

 HTML Version - The total number of HTML mailings delivered.

 Text Version - The total number of plain-text mailings delivered.
-The subscriber must have “text version” selected in their profile in order for Communications Professional to flag a mailing for text by default.
+The subscriber must have “text version” selected in their profile in order for Informz to flag a mailing for text by default.

 There can be many reasons for a mailing to not be delivered.
 This section of the MAR delves into these details.